Sliding scale: $600.00 regular tuition; $400 scholarship rate

 This will be a 5-week (15 hour) study series.
 Through a combination of engaging group discussions and practice time, you gain an understanding of the basic principles of NVC.
 These skills are useful at work, at school, with your family, in line at the grocery store, and anywhere else that you interact with people!
 Space limited to 16 people.

-PLEASE BE SURE TO REGISTER AHEAD: Contact Meganwind Eoyang with your name, phone/s, email and date of class: meganwind @baynvc.org , or 707-775-7178.
-You can complete registration and pay for the series ball calling Meganwind.
+PLEASE BE SURE TO REGISTER AHEAD: Call Meganwind Eoyang with your name, phone/s, email and date of class and pay for the class at 707-775-7178.
+Directions and what to bring will be sent about a week before the series begins.

 Nonviolent Communication: A Language of Life by Marshall Rosenberg